-Elizabeth Leykum, 41, joined the Board in March 2014.
+Elizabeth Leykum, 42, joined the Board in March 2014.
 She has served as founder of Serenade Capital LLC, an investment firm, since May 2016.
 From October 2013 to April 2016, she served as a founding principal of HEG Capital LLC, a Connecticut-registered investment advisory firm.
 Prior to joining HEG Capital, Ms. Leykum was, from June 2012 to September 2013, a Vice President at Rand Group, an investment management services firm.
-Until June 2012, she was a Vice President of ESL Investments, Inc., which she joined in July 2004.
-From 2000 to 2002, Ms. Leykum worked in the Principal Investment Area at Goldman, Sachs & Co.
-She served as a director of Sears Hometown and Outlet Stores, Inc. from October 2012 to May 2014 and is currently a trustee of The Kinkaid School and the Houston Ballet.
+From July 2004 until June 2012, she was a Vice President of ESL Investments, Inc. From 2000 to 2002, Ms. Leykum worked in the Principal Investment Area at Goldman, Sachs & Co.
+She served as a director of Sears Hometown and Outlet Stores, Inc. from October 2012 to May 2014 and is currently a trustee of The Kinkaid School and the Houston Ballet, as well as on the Advisory Board of The Artemis Fund.
 She graduated Phi Beta Kappa, magna cum laude from Harvard College and received an M.B.A with distinction from Harvard Business School.
 Through her work in investment management, she brings to the Board a strong ability to analyze, assess, and oversee corporate and financial performance.

-Josephine Linden, 68, joined the Board in March 2014 and has served as Chair of the Board since October 2014.
+Josephine Linden, 69, joined the Board in March 2014 and has served as Chair of the Board since October 2014.
 She founded and has been the managing member and principal of Linden Global Strategies LLC, a New York-based SEC registered investment management firm working with sophisticated U.S. and international clients, since September 2011.
 From September 2010 to July 2011, she held an Adjunct Professor position in the Finance department of Columbia Business School.
 In November 2008, Mrs. Linden retired from Goldman, Sachs & Co. as a Partner and Managing Director after having been with the firm for more than 25 years, where she held a variety of roles, including Managing Director and Regional Manager of the New York office for Private Wealth Management, head of Global Equities Compliance, and an Advisor to GSJBWere, Australia.
 She serves as a trustee, and sits on the executive committee, of Collegiate School in New York, New York, and also has served as its Treasurer, and Chair of its Finance, Audit and Nominating Committees.
 She acts as Financial Advisor to The Prince of Wales Foundation.
-She served as a director of Sears Hometown and Outlet Stores, Inc. from October 2012 to October 2019.
-Mrs. Linden has also served as a non-executive director of Evans Dixon Limited since May 2018, and as a director of Trine Acquisition Corp. since May 2019.
+She previously served as a director of Sears Hometown and Outlet Stores, Inc. from October 2012 to October 2019 and as a director of Trine Acquisition Corp. from May 2019 to December 2020.
+Mrs. Linden has also served as a non-executive director of E&P Financial Group Limited (formerly Evans Dixon Limited) since May 2018, and as a director of Trine II Acquisition Corp. since February 2021.
 She received an M.B.A. from the University of Chicago, with a specialization in Finance, and a B.A. from the University of Sydney.
 Mrs. Linden brings extensive knowledge of capital markets and other financial matters to the Board from her 25-year career with Goldman Sachs.